-To a assist you in your preparation for formal training the following list is provided: Make arrangements for lodging and meals as described in the Housing and Meals sections of the Training Guidelines.
-1. nd and understand the Advanced Trails Program Maintenance Management abus prior to your arrival at the training.
-Discuss the projects you will be assigned in the next twelve months that will utilize the skills developed during the training program.
-2. Rem nember to bring the following with you to training: Program syllabus and Trails Handbook.
-Personal safety equipment (safety glasses, ear protection, gloves, hardhat, sunscreen, wading shoes and pants for the bridge assessment exercise).
-Appropriate work clothing and rain gear with good work boots.
-Daypack to carry any personal items and drinking water.
-Alarm clock, pens, pencils.
-3. Con nplete the Pre-Training Assignment: 5 Slide Program : Class participants are requested to prepare a brief slide or PowerPoint presentation on trail projects undertaken within their district, park or geographic area of responsibility.
+To assist you in your preparation for formal training the following list is provided:

+Make arrangements for lodging and meals as described in the Housing and Meals sections of the Training Guidelines.

+- 1. Read and understand the Advanced Trails Program Maintenance and Management Syllabus prior to your arrival at the training. - Discuss the projects you will be assigned in the next twelve months that will utilize the skills developed during the training program. - 2.
+Remember to bring the following with you to training: - □ Program syllabus and Trails Handbook. - Personal safety equipment (safety glasses, ear protection, gloves, hardhat, sunscreen, wading shoes and pants for the bridge assessment exercise). - Appropriate work clothing and rain gear with good work boots. - Daypack to carry any personal items and drinking water. - Alarm clock, pens, pencils. - 3.
+Complete the Pre-Training Assignment: - 5 Image Program: Class participants are requested to prepare a brief slide or PowerPoint presentation on trail projects undertaken within their district, park or geographic area of responsibility.
 Subject matter is limited to trail repair and maintenance activities, i.e., trail construction/reconstruction, bridge construction, retaining wall construction, steps construction, etc. Before and after shots are desirable.
-Presentations will be limited to a maximum of five minutes .
-Please have your slides pre-arranged in a Kodak carousel in order or on a floppy diskette, zip disk or CD-R to expedite the presentations.
+Presentations will be limited to a maximum of five minutes.
+Please have your images pre-arranged in your media (flash drive or CD) to expedite the presentations.